Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Abstract

 \section{Abstract}

-Misinformation and disinformation are growing threats in the digital age, spreading rapidly across languages and borders.
-This paper investigates the prevalence and dynamics of multilingual misinformation through an analysis of over 250,000 unique fact-checks spanning 95 languages.
-First, we find that while the majority of misinformation claims are only fact-checked once, 11.7\%, corresponding to more than 21,000 claims, are checked multiple times.
-Using fact-checks as a proxy for the spread of misinformation, we find 33\% of repeated claims cross linguistic boundaries, suggesting that some misinformation permeates language barriers.
-However, spreading patterns exhibit strong homophily, with misinformation more likely to spread within the same language.

-To study the evolution of claims over time and mutations across languages, we represent fact-checks with multilingual sentence embeddings and cluster semantically similar claims.
-We analyze the connected components and shortest paths connecting different versions of a claim finding that claims gradually drift over time and undergo greater alteration when traversing languages.
+Misinformation and disinformation are growing threats in the digital age, affecting people across languages and borders.
+However, no research has investigated the prevalence of multilingual misinformation and quantified the extent to which misinformation diffuses across languages.
+This paper investigates the prevalence and dynamics of multilingual misinformation through an analysis of 264,487 fact-checks spanning 95 languages.
+To study the evolution of claims over time and mutations across languages, we represent fact-checks with multilingual sentence embeddings and build a graph where semantically similar claims are linked.
+We provide quantitative evidence of repeated fact-checking efforts and establish that claims diffuse across languages.
+Specifically, we find that while the majority of misinformation claims are only fact-checked once, 10.26\%, corresponding to more than 27,000 claims, are checked multiple times.
+Using fact-checks as a proxy for the spread of misinformation, we find 32.26\% of repeated claims cross linguistic boundaries, suggesting that some misinformation permeates language barriers.
+However, spreading patterns exhibit strong assortativity, with misinformation more likely to spread within the same language or language family.
+Next we show that fact-checkers take more time to fact-check claims that have crossed language barriers and model the temporal and cross-lingual evolution of claims.
+We analyze connected components and shortest paths connecting different versions of a claim finding that claims gradually drift over time and undergo greater alteration when traversing languages.
+Misinformation changes over time, reducing the effectiveness of static claim matching algorithms.

-Overall, this novel investigation of multilingual misinformation provides key insights.
-It quantifies redundant fact-checking efforts, establishes that some claims diffuse across languages, measures linguistic homophily, and models the temporal and cross-lingual evolution of claims.
 The findings advocate for expanded information sharing between fact-checkers globally while underscoring the importance of localized verification.